 As long as couples don’t ask me to turn the National Gallery into Buckingham Palace, they can basically ask anything from full preparation to partial planning, whether they want me to hold their hands from the beginning till the end or they just need help with only one element of their wedding.
 I also work with excellent professional photographers and videographers because I understand the importance of being able to capture the couples’ most special moments of their wedding day.
 After all, it is a day that you want to remember for the rest of your life.
 I work with the team of Fivestar Weddings and I’ve recently started a new partnership with Infinitum Weddings, an international wedding service that also films in Budapest.
 I have also built good relationships with travel agencies and tour operators, therefore, I can help the couples’ guests with their travel arrangements, hotel bookings and sightseeing trips as well.
 They always come for a long, extended weekend, so sometimes, the guests need suggestions for their entire stay.
-That’s why I’m very excited about our new partnership with Budapest Local because from now on, we’ll be offering our Budapest Trip Consultant Service to the guests, so that they can have an even more enjoyable stay in Budapest.

 What is the main asset of Budapest?
 What makes this city so popular among couples?